FALL 2019 SCHEDULE

-Writing groups help researcher and faculty build in accountability into their writing practice.
+Writing groups help researchers and faculty build accountability into their writing practice.
 Attend this session if you are interested in joining a writing group or wish to brush up on best ways to keep your existing writing group going!
 This workshop draws on research and best methods for organizing and participating in a writing group.

 Develop a Sustainable Writing Practice

 This workshop brings together research on writing productivity, deliberate practice (studies of expertise), habit formation, and procrastination in light of faculty career development.
 If writing is the singular most important career-building activity we do as academics, it is also a practice that must be structured and sustained for us to build our careers.
 This workshop considers the role of professional writing in the realities of publish/perish pressures and the era of distraction.
 It is the second workshop of the BUILD MOMENTUM Series for Fall 2019.

 Write for Speed

 This workshop covers strategies that help writers draft quickly (and edit slowly) to increase overall writing productivity and satisfaction.
 It will also explore what it takes to “write for speed” regularly so that writers can build momentum on a project over the semester.

 This is the final workshop of the BUILD MOMENTUM Series for fall 2019.
 The first 30 faculty participants in the series will receive a CSU Writes “Writer & Editor” Headsweats hat to announce when writing...or editing...is in progress.